 Also adding different kinds of hand pressure on a male member that you are also kissing is totally fair game.
 Experiment with light butterfly fingers or firm circular pressure that starts at the base of the penis and slowly moves upward.

 Exploring the multitude of techniques in how to touch is actually coursework.
 Sexologists aren’t just people who talk with you about your sex life.
 Some of them are certified as sexological body workers who actually teach you the massage techniques (both solo and as a couple).

 If you aren’t ready to get on a table and explore professionally, you may at least want to listen to one of the best in the field.
 She taught me a great deal about the many ways that expanding your ability to both touch and feel sexually opens you to changes in much deeper parts of your life.

-Jaiya’s book Red Hot Touch is one of the best books I have ever read on the topic and I can already testify that after testing our just a few of her tips, her book is gold mine of easy-to-understand and easier still to implement techniques that will change how you think about the love your hands are capable of creating.
+One of the best books I have ever read on the topic is Jaiya's Red Hot Touch: A Head-to-Toe Handbook for Mind-Blowing Orgasms.
+I can already testify that after trying just a few of her tips, her book is gold mine of easy-to-understand and easier still to implement techniques that will change how you think about the love your hands are capable of creating.